Spatial ergodicity and central limit theorems for parabolic Anderson model with delta initial condition: Introduction

-Theorem \ref{TVD} will be proved in \S\ref{Sec:TVD}.
-Such total variation estimates for spatial averages of solutions to parabolic stochastic PDEs were introduced by Huang, Nualart, and Viitasaari \cite{HNV2018} for the one-dimensional stochastic heat equation driven by a space-time white noise, and later extended in Huang, Nualart, Viitasaari, and Zheng \cite{HNVZ2019} to the multidimensional stochastic heat equation driven by a noise whose spatially homogeneous covariance is a suitable Riesz kernel.
+Secondly, for Theorem \ref{TVD}, such total variation estimates for spatial averages of solutions to parabolic stochastic PDEs were introduced by Huang, Nualart, and Viitasaari \cite{HNV2018} for the one-dimensional stochastic heat equation driven by a space-time white noise, and later extended in Huang, Nualart, Viitasaari, and Zheng \cite{HNVZ2019} to the multidimensional stochastic heat equation driven by a noise whose spatially homogeneous covariance is a suitable Riesz kernel.
 The main ingredient in deriving such estimates is the Malliavin-Stein approach (see Nourdin and Peccati \cite{NP09,NP}) which provides a convergence rate, in total variation distance, using a combination of Malliavin calculus and Stein's method for normal approximations.

-Unlike the case considered in Huang et al \cite{HNV2018}, where the initial condition was $u(0)\equiv1$, in our setting the solution to \eqref{PAM} with delta initial condition is scaled by the heat kernel, and this produces asymptotic variance for spatial averages of order $\log (N)/N$; see \eqref{AVar}.
-This results is proved in \S4 [Proposition \ref{pr:Cov:asymp}].
-As a consequence, we need to normalize the average in \eqref{CLT1} by the unconventional rate $\sqrt{N/\log N}$, though the rate of convergence of the total variation distance in Theorem \ref{TVD} (see equation \eqref{TVDeq}) is $N^{-1/2}$, the same as in the case of flat initial condition \cite[Theorem 1.1]{HNV2018}.
-The presence of these logarithmic factors is both new and unexpected, and can be attributed to the singularity of the delta initial condition.
+But unlike the case considered in Huang et al \cite{HNV2018}, where the initial condition was $u(0)\equiv1$, in our setting the solution to \eqref{PAM} with delta initial condition is scaled by the heat kernel, and this produces asymptotic variance for spatial averages of order $\log (N)/N$; see \eqref{AVar}.
+As a consequence, we need to normalize the average in \eqref{CLT1} by the unconventional rate $\sqrt{N/\log N}$.
+Moreover, the $\sqrt{\log N/N}$-rate of convergence of the total variation distance in Theorem \ref{TVD} is a natural one, which is of the same order as $\sqrt{\Var(\mathcal{S}_{N,t})}$ as $N\to\infty$ (see \eqref{AVar}).
+Such a relation also holds in the context of Malliavin-Stein approach to central limit theorems for other types of SPDEs; see \cite{DNZ2018, HNV2018, HNVZ2019, NZ2021}.
+Furthermore, the presence of these unexpected logarithmic factors is new in the literature, which shows the slow decorrelation of the random field $U(t)$, and can be attributed to the singularity of the delta initial condition.

-Theorems \ref{th:FCLT} and \ref{th:no:FTV} will be proved respectively in Sections \ref{sec:6} and \ref{Sec:no:FTV}.
-And the last section is an Appendix that contains a few technical lemmas that are used throughout the paper.
+Lastly, the functional central limit theorem stated in Theorem \ref{th:FCLT} is the counterpart in our framework of Theorem 1.2 in \cite{HNV2018}.
+The convergence in law of finite-dimensional distributions is obtained using the Malliavin-Stein approach as in the proof of Theorem 1.2 in \cite{HNV2018}, but the proof of tightness, however, is more involved due to the singularity of the initial condition and requires computations which are different from those in \cite{HNV2018} (see the proof of Proposition \ref{pr:tightness}).